HOME

 Member Discounts

 Museum members will receive their member discount for all orders placed through our Custom Prints store.
-Simply enter your member id during the checkout process.
-Once your membership has been validated your discount will be applied.
+Simply enter your member ID during the checkout process.
+Once your membership has been validated, your discount will be applied.